Brinda1750/SummerInternship_22IT150/README.md

 ## 📝 Day-by-Day Progress

 ### Day 1: Creating and Configuring an S3 Bucket
-- **Created a new S3 bucket**:
+➠ Created a new S3 bucket:
-  - Amazon S3 allows scalable object storage.
+- I started by creating a new Amazon S3 bucket.
+Amazon S3 is a scalable object storage service that allows for the storage and retrieval of any amount of data at any time.

-- **Set the bucket's permissions to private**:
+➠ Set the bucket's permissions to private:
-  - Ensured the bucket's security by making permissions private.
+- Ensured the bucket's security by setting its permissions to private, making sure that only authorized users have access to the stored data.

-- **Uploaded files to the bucket**:
+➠ Uploaded files to the bucket:
-  - Tested storage and retrieval capabilities.
+- Uploaded various files to the S3 bucket to test storage and retrieval capabilities.
+This provided hands-on experience with S3's upload functionalities and permissions settings.

 ### Day 2: Securing and Distributing Content
-- **Enabled encryption for the uploaded files**:
+➠ *Enabled encryption for the uploaded files*:
-  - Ensured data is encrypted at rest.
+  - To enhance data security, I enabled server-side encryption for the files uploaded to the S3 bucket.
+This ensures that data is encrypted at rest, protecting it from unauthorized access.

-- **Created a CloudFront distribution and integrated it with the S3 bucket**:
+➠ *Created a CloudFront distribution and integrated it with the S3 bucket*:
-  - Set up CloudFront for low latency and high transfer speeds.
+  - Created an Amazon CloudFront distribution to deliver content stored in the S3 bucket with low latency and high transfer speeds.
+This involved setting up the distribution and linking it to the S3 bucket, demonstrating how CloudFront can improve content delivery performance.

 - CDN(Content Delivery Network) --